 Hey, Siri!
 Okay, Google!
 Hey, Cortana!
 Hey, Alexa!

 A number of virtual assistants are now ready to answer your questions and provide results based on voice searches alone.
 Users can search from their smartphones, laptops, smart speakers, even smart tvs and watches.
 The number of smart devices that do not use a keyboard is growing, making voice search the optimal way to get answers from these devices.
-This is an important digital marketing trend in 2020 that will become more important as use of this technology increases.

 When optimizing for voice search, it is important to consider context.
 How might someone use a voice search to find your content?
 Since voice searches generally utilize entire questions—usually containing who, what, when, where, why or how—informational and instructional content is ideal.
 For example, a post from a landscaping company about how to transplant a tree might appear in a voice search that’s useful for gardeners in the midst of planting.
 A more detailed post about ideal soil, water, and sun conditions for particular trees might be too in-depth to arise in a voice search.
 This content may still be valuable, and may even attract more conversions since it indicates deeper interest, but it simply isn’t right for a voice search query.